katholiek-onderwijs-vlaanderen/sri4node/README.md

     var $s = sri4node.schemaUtils;
     var $q = sri4node.queryUtils;

-Finally we configure handlers for 1 example resource :
+Finally we configure handlers for 1 example resource.
+This example shows a resource for storing text (content).
+It shows a reference to a second resource (person), which is not shown here.

     sri4node.configure(app,pg,
         {